sumdher/VSCode-on-Android/README.md

 What they all have in common is that they run in the browser.
 That's alright, but you can't do certain things like connect to a remote machine via SSH and develop remotely.
 Certain extensions are just not supported by web-based VSCode and remote-ssh is one of them.

-After following this guide, you will be able to use the full-blown desktop app with all the desktop extensions and functionalities.
+After following this guide, you will be able to use the full-blown desktop app with all the desktop extensions and functionalities like remote development via SSH.

 ## Prerequisites